KimDeRoover/mixmgfa/README.md

 **Please note that the package currently cannot deal with missing data.**

-For selecting the number of clusters, inspect Output$overview and the plots obtained by:
+For selecting the best number of clusters for your data, inspect Output$overview and the plots obtained by:
 ```javascript
 plot(Output$overview)